ironbar/hungry_geese/reports/04_Modeling.md

 #### File locks

-I have to use file locks to avoid the problem of trying to read a file when it's not written already.
+I may have to use file locks to avoid the problem of trying to read a file when it's not written already.
+However I have run the scripst without locking the files and there are no problems, so maybe they are using locks internally (numpy and tensorflow)

 #### Better metrics